 - Finally, the limit for how much you can finance through an FHA loan is also lower.
 The FHA loan limits are 65% of the national conforming limit, which for 2023 is $472,030 for a one-unit property.
 However, the FHA does allow for high balance loan limits in particular areas and may go as high as $1,089,300 through December 31, 2023.

 Generally speaking, a conventional loan would be preferable to an FHA loan, but for reasons you may not think.
 The reason for this is that if you qualify for a conventional loan, you are typically in a better financial position:

 - with a higher credit score

 This doesn’t mean an FHA loan isn’t good or a consolation prize to the conventional loan.
 FHA loans are the most popular mortgage program for first-time homebuyers, for example, because this group of people typically hasn’t had the ability to build up credit or assets to make a large down payment — through no fault of their own.

 As the cost of goods in all areas continues to rise, more people buying their second home are also opting for FHA loans, willing to pay the MIP in exchange for the ability to make a smaller down payment.

 Have a Qualified Mortgage Expert Help You Decide

-At Embrace Home Loans, we have more than 35 years of experience serving homebuyers of all kinds, from all walks of life.
-Our experts can guide you through the decision-making process and help you get the best loan for you.
+At Embrace Home Loans, we have more than 35 years of experience serving homebuyers of all kinds from all walks of life.
+Our experts can guide you through decision-making and help you get the best loan.
 Call us today at (888) 907-6261.